 Dr. Khosla's time is divided between basic science research, clinical research and patient care.
 On any given day, he may spend the morning in his lab — then walk across the street and see patients in the afternoon.
 "Being able to move knowledge back and forth from the lab to the patient is what excites me the most," says Dr. Khosla.

 Inpatient CRU resources

-Dr. Khosla became the director of the Saint Marys CRU in 2009.
-He says that some studies are only feasible at Mayo because of this inpatient CRU, which provides a controlled environment with a focus on volunteer safety.
-For example, the inpatient CRU has resources to carry out intensive metabolic studies, such as those that require strict timing of infusions, measurements or blood draws.
+Dr. Khosla became the director of the Saint Marys CRTU in 2009.
+He says that some studies are only feasible at Mayo because of this inpatient CRTU, which provides a controlled environment with a focus on volunteer safety.
+For example, the inpatient CRTU has resources to carry out intensive metabolic studies, such as those that require strict timing of infusions, measurements or blood draws.
 Saint Marys also has other specialized resources available to investigators, including a metabolic kitchen and core laboratories concentrating on body composition, sleep, exercise and metabolomics.

 "State-of-the-art clinical research would not be possible at Mayo without the inpatient and outpatient CRTUs," says Dr. Khosla.
 "Having trained and seen the research resources available elsewhere, I feel that Mayo is the premier institution in the country for clinical and translational research."